top of page

 Leadership Training

-The program trains the next generation of American leaders with Nordic perspectives.
+The fellowship trains the next generation of American leaders with Nordic perspectives.
 NSLI recognizes that leadership is a participatory act and takes practice.
-The program features small group learning with close peer work, and unique and potent trainings outside of the Academy with experts from a variety of fields.
+The fellowship features small group learning with close peer work, and unique and potent trainings outside of the Academy with experts from a variety of fields.

 Why Sweden?

 The Nordic region is a global leader in sustainability, trust-based leadership, and innovation.
-The Pilot Program takes scholars into Stockholm, a model for Viable Cities—urban centers designed for a sustainable future.
-The program features innovative startup site visits, workshops with Nordic leadership and governance experts, and discussions with high level Swedish leaders and entrepreneurs.
+NSLI takes scholars into Stockholm, a model for Viable Cities—urban centers designed for a sustainable future.
+The fellowship features innovative startup site visits, workshops with Nordic leadership and governance experts, and discussions with high level Swedish leaders and entrepreneurs.

 Conversations centered on sustainability transitions, governance design, innovation systems, public–private collaboration, and long-term societal resilience.
 Read more about the impact it had on our scholars.